nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given command input is in invalid format.

     * 1a1.
-Common cents shows an error message.
+Common cCnts shows an error message.

       Use case resumes at step 2.